freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/object-oriented-programming/understand-the-constructor-property.md

 console.log(beagle.constructor === Dog);  //prints true
 ```

-Note that the <code>constructor</code> property is a reference to the constructor function that created the instance.
-The advantage of the <code>constructor</code> property is that it's possible to check for this property to find out what kind of object it is.
+Note that the `constructor` property is a reference to the constructor function that created the instance.
+The advantage of the `constructor` property is that it's possible to check for this property to find out what kind of object it is.
 Here's an example of how this could be used:

 ```js
 function joinBirdFraternity(candidate) {